 When it comes to ESPN’s Darren Rovell, it’s not clear exactly what he was getting at when he leaked the Wonderlic scores of prospective NFL first round picks Leonard Fournette of LSU and Dalvin Cook of Florida State with the following post on social media.

-As you can see, Rovell didn’t simply come out and mention that the duo had low scores, but added the indignity of listing the professions of other individuals based on profession.
+As you can see, Rovell didn’t simply come out and mention that the duo had low scores, but added the indignity of listing the scores of other individuals based on position.

 Darren Rovell (@darrenrovell) April 20, 2017